 The primary market is where an issuer first sells securities to investors, typically through an initial public offering (IPO) or a private placement.
 In contrast, the secondary market is where investors buy and sell previously issued securities.
-There are several key differences between primary and secondary investments, including pricing, risk, and liquidity.
+There are three key differences between primary and secondary investments, including pricing, risk, and liquidity.

 In the primary market, the price of a security is typically set by the issuer and underwriters, based on the company’s financials, market conditions, and investor demand.
 In the secondary market, pricing is determined by supply and demand, and can be influenced by a range of factors, such as the company’s performance, investor sentiment, and economic conditions.

 Primary market investments may be seen as having more risk than secondary market investments because they are untested and unproven.
 Investors in the primary market are investing in the future success of the company and may be exposed to a higher level of risk if the company fails to meet expectations.
 In contrast, secondary market investments can help provide an investment in established companies that have a track record of performance and potentially could be considered having lower risk.
 It is important to note that the private markets do still carry risk and there is always the potential to lose an investment in the secondary market.